hermeznetwork/docs/docs/developers/coordinator.md

 NLevels = 32
 ```

 At this point, you can stop the mock server if it is still running, and re-launch the coordinator as we saw in the previous section.
-The new prover will be running at http://localhost:9080, and the two endpoints are `/status` and `/input`
+The new prover will be running at http://localhost:9080 (or at the configured URL), and the two endpoints are `/status` and `/input`

 ## Launching a Synchronizer Node